-Abstract.
-The sixth of Hilbert's famous 1900 list of twenty-three problems is a programmatic call for the axiomatization of physical sciences.
-Contrary to a prevalent view this problem was naturally rooted at the core of Hilbert's conception of what axiomatization is all about.
-The axiomatic method embodied in his work on geometry at the turn of the twentieth-century originated in a preoccupation with foundational questions related with empirical science, including geometry and other physical disciplines at a similar level.
-From all the problems in the list, the sixth is the only one that continually engaged his efforts over a very long period, at least between 1894 and 1932.
+ABSTRACT.
+The sixth of Hilbert's famous 1900 list of twenty-three problems was a programmatic call for the axiomatization of the physical sciences.
+It was naturally and organically rooted at the core of Hilbert's conception of what axiomatization is all about.
+In fact, the axiomatic method which he applied at the turn of the twentieth-century in his famous work on the foundations of geometry originated in a preoccupation with foundational questions related with empirical science in general.
+Indeed, far from a purely formal conception, Hilbert counted geometry among the sciences with strong empirical content, closely related to other branches of physics and deserving a treatment similar to that reserved for the latter.
+In this treatment, the axiomatization project was meant to play, in his view, a crucial role.
+Curiously, and contrary to a once-prevalent view, from all the problems in the list, the sixth is the only one that continually engaged Hilbet's efforts over a very long period of time, at least between 1894 and 1932.